WHY CHOOSE A PTGA ACCREDITED PROVIDER OR GUIDE?

-- Any PTGA Accredited Provider Company must have more than 80% of their staff qualified as Polar Tourism Guide (PTGuide) or Senior Polar Tourism Guide (SPTGuide).
+- Any PTGA Accredited Provider Company must be on track to have more than 80% of their staff qualified as Polar Guide or Senior Polar Guide.

 OUR ACCREDITED PROVIDER COMPANIES

 A Corporate Member of PTGA is vetted by the PTGA for its staff training and development systems.
-It uses the PTGA Workplace Based Assessment system, collaborates on training advice and resources, aims to have more than 80% of their staff as qualified Polar Guides with PTGA status and actively encourages Continual Profesional Development during work time and outside of it.
+It uses the PTGA Workplace-Based Assessment system, collaborates on training initiatives and resources, aims to have more than 80% of their staff as qualified Polar Guides with PTGA status and actively encourages Continual Professional Development.
 A Corporate Member may use their PTGA status for marketing and we have a proud and active team:

 Silversea Expeditions – Silversea is a cruise company that reflects generations of maritime and travel experience.
 In the early 1990s, the Lefebvre family of Rome conceived and organized a unique cruse company pledging to build and operate the highest quality ships in the ultra-luxury segment.
 The company’s first expedition ship debuted in June 2008, heralding the beginning of a new mode in exploration cruising – where the luxurious ambiance is just as important as an exotic and enriching itinerary.
 Silversea caters to the cosmopolitan world traveler and maintains branch officers in the US, UK, Australia and Singapore.
 The company’s headquarters are based in Monaco.